oslabs-beta/TrunQ/README.md

 ## Features

-trunQ has been developed to give the developer the most flexible out-of-the-box caching solution for 3rd party APIs or remote servers.
+trunQ has been designed to give the developer the most flexible out-of-the-box caching solution for 3rd party APIs or remote servers.

 As of now, trunQ offers:
 - storage inside sessionStorage for easy client-side caching